Edb83/snake/README.md

 The aim was to make a game which felt like a standalone app, but which would display in the browser and not force a particular orientation on the player.
 It was a challenge to achieve this without using some practices which are frowned upon in mobile web development, however they were necessary to achieve said goals.

-To overcome the limitations of the mobile browser, a feature of HammerJS has been exploited via ```prevent_default: true, touchAction: "none"``` and used on the HTML ```body``` so that scrolling or clicking on DOM elements is not possible.
-Additionally ```pointer-events: none``` is used on the game container to prevent accidental zooming in on elements when playing on mobile, which happens very frequently on iOS Safari.
+To overcome the limitations of the mobile browser, a feature of HammerJS has been exploited via `prevent_default: true, touchAction: "none"` and used on `body` so that scrolling or clicking on DOM elements is not possible.
+Additionally, `pointer-events: none` is used on `game-container` to prevent accidental zooming in on elements when playing on mobile, which happens very frequently on iOS Safari.

 There may be some devices which cannot fit the content on screen and as a result push the menu buttons too close to the edge, however no examples came up in real-world or dev-tools testing.

 #### Browsers